 Window boxes are other embellishments that can be installed in less than a day.
 They can be made of all types of material, including metal or wood.
 There’s no need to plant seeds and wait for them to germinate.
 Flowers and plants can be bought at the local nursery and tucked into the window boxes on the same day.

 Put Plants on the Steps

 A collection of plants on the edge of the steps makes the house look especially welcoming.
 Brightly colored flowers such as geraniums, gloxinias or gerbera daisies make the welcome that much more cheerful.

 Symmetry around the entryway gives the home a formal look, but it’s also an inviting aspect of home curb appeal.
 Flank the steps with the same kind of plants, put two urns full of the same flowers by the front door and place two coach lamps on either side of the door.
 Flank lanterns, door, and urns with windows painted the same color as the door.

 Spruce Up the Front Door

 The door is the first thing a person notices when they look at a house, so it’s worth it to splurge a bit with this exterior home renovation.
-Buy a new door, or paint the old one.
+Install a new exterior front door, or paint the old one.
 Even polishing up the metal fixtures on a door improves its look to a surprising degree.
 If you need help in replacing a door contact our Atlanta remodeling experts for a free quote.